resbaz/MATLAB-StatisticsToolbox-Notes/fitting_the_data.md

 # Fitting the Data

-## Correlation & Probability
-We're going to make the observations from scatter plots & histograms more formal by looking at correlation values and pdf curves.
+We can make the observations from scatter plots & histograms more formal by looking at correlation values and pdf curves.

-Look up `xcorr(x,y)`

-We can fit a pdf to our histograms using a kernel-density estimation (`ksdensity`), or we can check different types of distribution like Gaussian, exponential, etc (`fitdist`).
+## Correlation

+The function`xcorr(x,y)` gives the

 ## Clustering